tonellotto/terrier-micro/docs/parallel_retrieve.md

 A global shared queue manages all _search requests_, that are processed by _processing threads_ as soon as they are idle.
 When a search request is processed, it is managed by another shared queue, responsible for output generation.

-Communications, as well as query processing, is completely asyncrhonous, so there is **no ordering guarantee** that queries will be processed, and their output generated, as they are read from the query source.
+Communication, as well as query processing, is completely asynchronous, so there is **no ordering guarantee** that queries will be processed, and their output generated, as they are read from the query source.